AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 soup = url_to_soup("https://www.svgrepo.com/collections/all/2")
 collections = soup.find_all(class_="style_Collection__Dhplh")

 collection_link = ["https://www.svgrepo.com" + e["href"] for e in collections[0].find_all("a", href=True)][0]

 # Results : collection_link = 'https://www.svgrepo.com/collection/start-universal-tiny-oval-icons/'
 ```

+Once the url for a collection found, we want to find all the img elements, as seen while inspecting the page.

 Code for the part 1-b)